Motorbike roller coaster: Vekoma

 The Vekoma Motorbike Coaster consists of a train with nine cars, each consisting of two motorcycle seats.
 Each seat was designed to replicate the seating on a motorcycle, and allows free upper body movement.

 After dispatching from the station, the train is hydraulically launched into a twisting layout.
 The first Motorbike coaster was the Booster Bike at Toverland in The Netherlands, opened in 2004.
 A second, Velocity opened at Flamingo Land Theme Park and Zoo in the United Kingdom.
 A third, identical to the Booster Bike, opened at Chimelong Paradise in China.

-The Vekoma Motorbike Coaster concept was demonstrated with the use of the No Limits roller coaster simulator, and is included as a track style in the commercial version.
+The Vekoma Motorbike Coaster concept was first demonstrated with the use of the No Limits roller coaster simulator, and is included as a track style in the commercial version.